DanielChurr/tesst/README.md

 # List
 This will contain Michael Saylor videos listed from newest to oldest.

-# List
-This will contain Michael Saylor videos listed from newest to oldest.

 061125 **Strategy Executive Chairman Michael Saylor Talks Jim Chanos for Calling to Short Strategy** Bloomberg Podcasts

 061025 **What One Billionaire Knows About Outlasting a Dollar Collapse | Michael Saylor | EP 554** Jordan B Peterson